-SEIS: company and investor procedures: company procedures: advance assurance requests: responding to
+SEIS: company and investor procedures: company procedures: advance assurance requests: responding to applications

-The response to a request for an assurance will take the form of a statement as to whether, on the basis of the information provided, HMRC would be able to authorise the company to issue certificates under ITA/S257EC in respect of the shares to be issued, following receipt of a form SEIS1 satisfactorily completed.
-The granting of an assurance is therefore an indication that HMRC considers that the requirements laid out in Chapters 3 and 4 of Part 5A ITA07 are likely to be met insofar as it is possible for them to be met for the time being on the date the company provides its compliance statement.
+The response to an application for an assurance will take the form of a statement as to whether, on the basis of the information provided, HMRC would be able to authorise the company to issue certificates under ITA/S257EC in respect of the shares to be issued, following receipt of a form SEIS1 satisfactorily completed.
+The granting of an assurance is therefore an indication that HMRC considers that the requirements in Chapters 3 and 4 of Part 5A ITA07 are likely to be met insofar as it is possible for them to be met for the time being on the date the company provides its compliance statement.

 In some cases there will be a clear indication in the company’s application for advance assurance that the company may at some future time within the three year period cease to satisfy one of the conditions (for example, excluded activities which the company intends to carry on might come to be a substantial part of its trade, see VCM3000+).
-As explained above, the assurance given relates only to the likelihood of the requirements being met at the point at which HMRC is being asked to authorise the issue of compliance certificates (EIS3s) to its investors.
+As explained above, the assurance given relates only to the likelihood of the requirements being met at the point at which HMRC is being asked to authorise the issue of compliance certificates (SEIS3s) to its investors.
 The assurance may include a reminder about the need for the company to meet the conditions for a continuing period, and may incorporate an explanation as to how it is proposed to apply the test in question (for example, how it is proposed to decide whether the excluded activities make up a substantial part of the trade).

 Where a company supplies valuations or forecasts responsibility for their accuracy lies entirely with the company.